RayBB/awesome-social-enterprise/CONTRIBUTING.md

 Thanks for considering helping out!
 This list is still growing to do and we are open to suggestions for new items and categories.
 I encourage you to open a Pull Request with the change you'd like to make.

 We are focused on **Social Enterprises** as a _business structure_.
-This means less content about invividuals and more about organizations.
+This means less content about individuals and more about organizations.
-However, it's not easy to draw a concrete distiction so if you're not sure just ask!
+However, it's not easy to draw a concrete distinction so if you're not sure just ask!

 ## Specifics
 - Search previous suggestions before making a new one, as yours may be a duplicate.